microsoft/MLOS/documentation/MlosArchitecture.md

     *Smart components* can be hooked up to receive suggestions from the *external agent* during runtime for online instance specific optimizations as well.

+    This can also be useful for speeding up build-time optimization or replicating a more faithful end-to-end smart component test environment inside the larger system.

 ## Architecture Diagram

 ![Mlos Component Architecture Diagram](./images/MLOS_architecture.svg)